i2van/hourglass/README.md

 - The timer window pops up on the current virtual desktop.
 - The mouse double-click on progress border toggles full screen.
 - The sound file can be placed to the `%LOCALAPPDATA%\Hourglass` or `%LOCALAPPDATA%\Hourglass\Sounds` directories.
 It can be the symbolic link created by the `mklink` system command.
+- [NAudioHourglassPack](https://github.com/i2van/hourglass/blob/develop/FAQ.md#what-should-i-do-if-there-is-no-notification-sound) can be used for playing sounds on Windows with no [Windows Media Player](https://en.wikipedia.org/wiki/Windows_Media_Player) installed.

 ### Misc